×

 1. STP (802.1D):

-• Description: The original Spanning Tree Protocol used to prevent loops in Ethernet networks.
+Overview: The classic Spanning Tree Protocol designed to eliminate loops in Ethernet networks.

 2. Rapid STP (RSTP, 802.1w):

-• Description: MSTP enables the mapping of multiple VLANs to a single spanning tree, offering improved scalability and control over VLAN traffic.
+Overview: MSTP allows multiple VLANs to be grouped under a single spanning tree instance, enhancing scalability and providing better control over VLAN traffic.

-• Use Case: Large-scale networks that use numerous VLANs benefit from MSTP as it reduces the number of STP instances and simplifies network management.
+Ideal For: Well-suited for large networks with many VLANs, as it reduces the number of STP instances and streamlines network management.

 Benefits of STP and Its Variants